 The presentation and associated write-up counts for 20% of your mark.

-Prior to the presentation: At least 24 hours before your presentation, you will need to circulate 2-3 discussion questions to the group.
+Prior to the presentation: By noon of the day before your presentation, you will need to circulate 2-3 discussion questions to the group.

 Your presentation SHOULD NOT offer a summary of the text(s), but should offer an analysis of one or more aspects of the work.
 You are not required to do outside research on your chosen topic, but you certainly can do so, if you so wish.
 You may want to base your presentation on a particular historical, critical, or theoretical approach drawn from (but not limited to) the critical readings for this course.
 Or you may wish to edit or write a Wikipedia entry on one of the readings and make this process the basis for your presentation.